doctolib/couchbase-lite-rust/README.md

-# EXPERIMENTAL Rust Bindings For Couchbase Lite
+# Rust Bindings For Couchbase Lite

-This is a Rust API binding of [Couchbase Lite][CBL], an embedded NoSQL document database engine with sync.
+This is a Rust API of [Couchbase Lite][CBL], an embedded NoSQL document database engine with sync.

 ## Disclaimer

-> This library is **NOT SUPPORTED BY COUCHBASE**.
-Even if you are a Couchbase customer, our otherwise awesome support team cannot help you with using this library.
+This library is **NOT SUPPORTED BY COUCHBASE**, it was forked from Couchbase Labs' repo [couchbase-lite-rust][CBL_RUST] and finalized.

-As of September 2021, this library is still incomplete and has been tested only partially and informally, mostly on one platform (macOS).
-Also the author is a novice Rustacean and may not be doing things the Rust Way.

-That said, we would like to maintain and improve this library as time permits.
-We welcome bug reports, fixes and improvements!
+It is currently used and maintained by Doctolib.
+The supported platforms are Windows, macOS, Linux, Android and iOS.

 ## Building

-**_"Some assembly required..."_**

 ### 1. Install LLVM/Clang